NEONScience/NEON-Data-Skills/tutorials/R/R-skills/intro-to-time-series/01-Time-Series-Metadata/01-Time-Series-Metadata.md

 site are stored in both `EML` format and on a web page.
 Let's explore the web page first.

-* <a href="http://harvardforest.fas.harvard.edu:8080/exist/apps/datasets/showData.html?id=hf001" target="_blank">View Harvard Forest Fisher Tower webpage.</a>
+* <a href="https://harvardforest.fas.harvard.edu/harvard-forest-data-archive" target="_blank">View Harvard Forest Fisher Tower webpage.</a>

 Let's begin by visiting that page above.
 At the top of the page, there is a list of data available for Harvard Forest.
 NOTE: **hf001-06: daily (metric) since 2001 (preview)** is the data that we used in the
-<a href="https://www.neonscience.org/dc-brief-tabular-time-series-qplot-r" target=_blank">previous tutorial.</a>
+<a href="https://www.neonscience.org/dc-brief-tabular-time-series-qplot-r" target="_blank">previous tutorial.</a>

 Scroll down to the **Overview** section on the website.
 Take note of the information provided in that section and answer the questions in the